Applying for a passport at a Swedish mission abroad

 - The old passport, valid or expired (if expired, valid photo ID).
 If your old passport was lost or stolen, please report this to a local police station and submit the report to your passport application.

-- Nüfüs kagit örnegi, if Turkish Citizen.
+- If you are also Turkish citizen, a Nüfüs kagit örnegi.
 Turkish residence permit for Swedish citizens and third country nationals residing in Turkey.
 Third country nationals must also provide evidence of other foreign citizenships.

 - Fee.
 Renewal of ordinary passport: SEK 1400 (TRY 520).
 Emergency passport SEK 1600 (TRY 600).
 Payments can be made by credit card or in cash.